-- Apply moisturizer to your feet daily, at least twice- after shower and before going to bed.
+- Apply moisturizer to your feet daily, at least twice- after a shower and before going to bed.

 - Before you moisturize your feet, do not forget to clean it properly.
 If you don’t have time to soak in warm water, at least wash your feet with water and soap and then apply moisturizer.
 Damp skin soaks in moisture very well.

 - Exfoliate your feet once every week.
-If you cannot use specialized ingredients for scrubbing, just soak your feet in warm water for few minutes and rub it using pumice stone.
+If you cannot use specialized ingredients for scrubbing, just soak your feet in warm water for few minutes and rub it using a pumice stone.
 Then wash it off again, pat dry and moisturize properly.

 - While scrubbing is important to get rid of calluses but over scrubbing may lead to broken skin and then infections.
 So, avoid over scrubbing your feet.